cjdbarlow/bedside-notebook/anaesthesia/pain/cpsp.md

 #Chronic Post-Surgical Pain

-Chronic post-surgical pain:
+Chronic post-surgical pain is defined as **>2 months of pain**:
-* Is defined as:
-	* >2 months of pain
 * Occurring after surgery
 May be either a continuation of acute post-surgical pain, or develops after an asymptomatic period.
 * That interferes with quality of life

+Chronic pain:
-* Complicates **~10%** of all surgeries  \
+* Complicates **~10%** of all surgeries
 With intolerable pain in ~1%.
 * Contributes significantly to the burden of chronic pain
 	* Pain